zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 #### Step 4: Explore pre-built pipelines

-The ZenML Sandbox provides a repository of pre-built pipelines that users can choose from to run on their sandbox.
-Users can access these pipelines through the ZenML Sandbox interface and run them using the provided credentials for Kubeflow, MLflow, and ZenML.
+The MLOps Platform Sandbox provides a repository of pre-built pipelines that users can choose from to run on their sandbox.
+Users can access these pipelines through the MLOps Platform Sandbox interface and run them using the provided credentials for Kubeflow, MLflow, and ZenML.

 #### Step 5: Run pipelines